DeepeshM7/Image-Colorization/README.md

 # Conclusion

-The results are at times hard to label as artificial, but at the same time there is large scope of improvement in color prediction.
-We aim to improve on these results with subsequent completion of this work.
+The results are satisfactory given the resources at hand, we have achieved improvement in color prediction from our baseline model by adopting adversarial training.